Molecular Genetic Pathology Fellowship Program

-Molecular Genetic Pathology EnvironmentThe Molecular Genetic Pathology Fellow is based in the Division of Molecular Genetic Pathology (MGP).
-MGO is the primary clinical testing site for DNA and RNA-based assays in the University of Pittsburgh Medical Center Health System.
-The Division offers by itself and in conjunction with the Molecular Anatomic Pathology group a range of clinical assays in the areas of inherited diseases (genetics), infectious diseases, and oncology (hematologic and solid tumor).
-Approximately 25,000 tests are performed annually spanning major areas of solid tumor, hematologic oncology and genetics.
+Molecular Genetic Pathology EnvironmentThe Molecular Genetic Pathology Fellow is based in the Division of Molecular & Genomic Pathology (MGP).
+MGP is the primary clinical testing site for DNA and RNA-based assays in the University of Pittsburgh Medical Center Health System.
+The Division offers a range of clinical assays in the areas of inherited diseases (genetics) and oncology (hematologic and solid tumor).
+Over 11,000 tests are performed annually spanning major areas of solid tumor, hematologic oncology and genetics.
 Most assays are performed using next generation sequencing (NGS).
 Please visit http://mgp.upmc.com for more information regarding tests offered.

-MDX has an assortment of state-of-the-art instruments which are used in assay performance or evaluation; these include automated DNA sequencers, capillary electrophoresis instruments, quantitative PCR equipment, multiple thermal cyclers, spectrophotometers, fluorescent plate readers, power supplies and gel apparatuses.
+MGP has an assortment of state-of-the-art instruments which are used in assay performance or evaluation; these include automated Next Generation and conventional DNA sequencers, capillary electrophoresis instruments, quantitative PCR equipment, multiple thermal cyclers, spectrophotometers, fluorescent plate readers, power supplies and gel apparatuses.

-The Division is located on the 7th floor of Scaife Hall, in contiguity with Presbyterian University Hospital.
-The Department's special hematology and flow cytometry laboratories are located on the same floor, along with the Molecular Anatomic Pathology and a variety of basic research laboratories.
-There is a particularly close working relationship with the Division of Hematopathology.
-The surgical and cytopathology areas, neuropathology, hematopathology, and microbiology areas are located on adjacent floors in close proximity.
-The Division currently occupies ~5,000 square feet of space with additional developmental space for clinical and anatomic pathology assays.
-The fellow is provided office space with a computer that has access to the Department and Division LIS as well as the internet.
+The Division is located on the 7th and 8th floors of the newly renovated Clinical Laboratory Building.
+The Department's special hematology and flow cytometry laboratories are located in the same building.
+There is a particularly close working relationship with the Divisions of Hematopathology and Anatomic Pathology.
+The molecular infectious disease testing is carried out in laboratories located on adjacent floors in close proximity.
+The Division currently occupies ~18,000 square feet of space with additional space for assay development.
+The fellow is provided office space with a computer that has access to the Department and Division laboratory information systems (LISs) as well as the internet.
 On-site parking is available for most rotations.